will-analyze/will-analyze.github.io/_posts/2024-11-09-HackTheBox_Busqueda_Walkthrough.md

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-11-10_00-14-11.png)

-be sure to act quickly though, as the file will be deleted quickly
+Be sure to act quickly though, as the file will be deleted quickly

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-11-10_00-15-14.png)

-we now have root, navigate to the root directory and grab the flag.
+We now have root, navigate to the root directory and grab the flag.

 Hope this helped, happy hacking!